epfl-ada/ada-2021-project-vivelesgc/README.md

 **Everyone will work on building the theory, the code, the website, but each person is in charge of a department, and anyone has to come to him if any question arises while working for his department.**

-- Arthur is in charge of the graphs visualisation's department
+- Arthur: graphs visualisation
-- Paul is in charge of the sentiment analysis' department
+- Paul: sentiment analysis
-- Fadel is in charge of theory's department
+- Fadel: theory implementation
-- Yannick is in charge of the interactive website's department.
+- Yannick: data story design